-There are essentially three different methods to constructing a wood countertop.
+There are essentially three different methods of constructing a wood countertop.
 Each one gives the material different characteristics as well as a distinct look.

 The first type uses pieces of wood positioned so that the long cut ends are visible at the top.
 The pieces of wood are roughly 1 to 2-inches in width, which gives a lot of grain, movement, and variation to the countertops, but because these are the cut ends, they also have a more distinct appearance than a single plank or piece of natural wood.
 This is the most common type of butcher block countertop.

 The second type uses the short cut ends, which can make the countertop look a lot like a checkerboard.
 Sometimes the pieces of wood will be stained in alternating colors to further enhance this effect.
 By using the short-cut ends, you can get a stronger, more durable countertop, as well as a countertop of varying thicknesses.